Kaif10/Deplying-ML-model-on-heroku-demo/README.md

 Create an empty app on Heroku
 The next steps consist of creating an empty app on Heroku and sending our local files to that app.
 And we will be sending the files using git.

 ```
 Create an empty Heroku app:
 heroku create <app-name-you-choose>
 Once the app has been created, you can enter your Heroku account to get an overview:

-Image by author
-The final steps consist of taking all our files, pushing them to Heroku, and then activating the app:

 git push heroku master
 Activate the app and set the number of dynos (anything more than one will cost):